Thanks for visiting Free Tours by Foot New York!

 (P) Castellano murder at Sparks Steakhouse 210 East 46th St.

-This restaurant was the site of one of the most widely known New York mafia hits.
 On December 16, 1985, Gambino crime family boss Paul Castellano, along with his aide Thomas Bilotti, was entering this popular Midtown steakhouse when they were shot down in broad daylight by four assassins dressed in white trench coats and Russian fur hats.

 The murders received enormous press coverage with local papers publishing graphic photos of the victims taken by a news photographer that just happened to be near Sparks moments after the murders took place.